United States withdrawal from the Joint Comprehensive Plan of Action: Public opinion in the United States

 A majority of Americans said the United States should remain in the JCPOA.

 According to the CNN poll conducted between May 2, 2018, and May 5, 2018, the strongest proponents of withdrawing from the deal were Republicans at 51%.

 According to the Pew Research Center, 53% of the American public and 94% of U.S. scholars in international relations disapproved of Trump's decision to withdraw from the Iran nuclear weapons agreement.

 Aftermath

-According to Tony Blinken, a former Obama deputy secretary of state who took part in the negotiation of the original deal, the JCPOA's future depends on Iran's willingness to abide by it, and so on the economic benefit the deal will give Iran.
+According to Antony Blinken, a former Obama deputy secretary of state who took part in the negotiation of the original deal, the JCPOA's future depends on Iran's willingness to abide by it, and so on the economic benefit the deal will give Iran.
 The Israeli military put their forces on alert.
 Israeli citizens living in the Golan Heights were told to prepare bomb shelters.

 Trade

 Trump also wanted to sanction European companies that trade with Tehran.

 After the JCPOA was announced, in December 2016, Boeing signed a $17 billion deal with Iran and Airbus signed a $19 billion one.
 These deals were subsequently canceled.
 China is involved in a $1.5 billion deal for infrastructure, and its CITIC bank provides $10 billion lines of credit to Iranian banks.
 Using euros and the yuan, this bank should not be subject to US sanctions against companies that use US dollars.

 The French company Total S.A. won a project in the South Pars gas field that could be hit by US sanctions.
 In anticipation of a possible pull-out by Total, Chinese company CNPC signed a $1 billion deal giving it the option to take over Total's commitments.